ABHINAVGOPALAM/FDS-Project/Algorithm.md

 **create_board():**

-    creates the board as a graph by representing it as an adjacency list or adjacency matrix
+ ##   creates the board as a graph by representing it as an adjacency list or adjacency matrix

+   * craete a for loop from cell 1  to to the last cell
+   * create another for loop inside the main for loop for adding the adjacent elements to the each vertex
+   * create a new node dynamically for each element and link it to the previous node in linkedlist
+   * the board is created in the form of graph represented as adjacency list

 **snakes():**